Introduction

 By making the implementation of actions sustainable and simple, Lakaa enables companies and their networks to anchor and manage their CSR strategy over the long term.

-Now you know everything about the stakes of a well-constructed CSR trajectory, and the importance of steering it to ensure its effectiveness.
-So don't hesitate to contact Lakaa so that they can accompany you in the deployment of your strategy!
+Now you know all about the challenges of a well-constructed CSR trajectory, and the importance of steering it to ensure its effectiveness.